 Delivering bad news about redundancies is never an easy task.

-However, how the process is managed can have a long-lasting impact on individuals and the organisation as a whole.
+How the redundancy process is managed can have a long-lasting impact on individuals and the organisation as a whole.
 At a time when many such businesses are in ‘survival mode’, the last thing that an employer wants to face is expensive litigation.

 A number of recent cases have highlighted the importance of handling redundancies carefully to help reduce the risk of litigation and the costs associated with it.
 So, if you’ve got to break bad news to staff, it’s vital you communicate well.
-Here’s a short guide to handling redundancy situations.
+Here’s a short guide to handling the redundancy process.

 1. Redundancy Consultation

 One of the areas where many businesses get it wrong is in failing to ensure that staff are properly consulted.

 It is important to bear in mind that there is an obligation to consult collectively (i.e. as a group) where you propose to make 20 or more employees redundant at one establishment over a period of 90 days or less.

 Employers are required to consult with the ‘appropriate representatives’ of any of the employees who may be affected (directly or indirectly) by the proposed dismissals or by any measures taken in connection with those dismissals.

 Consultation must be undertaken with a view to reaching agreement with appropriate representatives on issues such as ways of avoiding dismissals or reducing the number of employees to be dismissed.
 This applies even when the employees concerned volunteer for redundancy.

 The penalty for failing to comply with minimum consultation requirements is a protective award of up to 90 days’ pay for each affected employee.